ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 $ cp boilerplates/boilerplate.md 0005-tutorial-short-title/01.md
 ```

-Use this file to draft the text of your lesson (the educational content), as described later in these instructions.
-TODO: LINK
+Use this file to draft the text of your lesson (the educational content), as described later in [these instructions](#write-the-text-of-your-lesson-all-lesson-types).

 ###### JavaScript file (skip for text-only lessons)